-This paper only focuses on a part of the features available in MGS that can be used to develop computer models of complex discrete dynamical systems that are concise and mathematically well-founded.
+This paper presents only a part of the features available in MGS that can be used to develop computer models of complex discrete dynamical systems that are concise and mathematically well-founded.
 The approach has been applied successfully to several biological processes (the growth of a tumor, the flocking of birds, colonies of ants foraging for food, the heterocysts differentiation during Anabaena growth, etc.) as well as more algorithmic problems (flow on graphs, various sorting algorithms, Hamiltonian path, prime number generation, etc.).

-The modeling of $(DS)^2$ through their interaction structure is part of a long term research effort [Gia03].
+The modeling of (DS)2 through their interaction structure is part of a long term research effort [Gia03].
 The topological approach presented here provides a unified description of several computational models.
-Obviously, Lindenmayer systems [Lin68] correspond to transformations on sequences.
-Chemical computation, as in Gamma [BFM01], can be emulated using transformations on bags.
+Obviously, Lindenmayer systems [Lin68] correspond to transformations on sequences, and the CHAM Gamma and basic Paun systems [BB90,BFM01,Pau01] can be emulated using transformations on bags.